Jones Act & Maritime Lawyer

 Our Norfolk based Virginia Jones Act and Maritime Injury Lawyers have represented maritime workers who have been injured in the course of their employment, as well as those injured in recreational boating accidents.
 Attorney Richard Serpe is experienced with cases under the Jones Act and the general maritime law, and takes pride in helping those who were injured on our waterways due to no fault of their own.
 If you or a loved one have been injured while working or vacationing on a seagoing vessel, contact us for a free case review 877-544-5323.

-You Need an Attorney Who Understands Maritime Laws
+Richard Serpe: An Attorney Who Understands Maritime Law

 The best personal injury attorney who devotes his or her practice to injuries occurring on land will be familiar with state law concepts that these cases involve.
 Maritime matters, on the other hand, are governed by federal law, and you need an attorney who understands these laws.

-- After law school, Richard Serpe obtained his Master’s Degree (LLM) in maritime law from Tulane University School of Law.
+- After law school, Richard Serpe obtained a Master of Law in Admiralty law from Tulane University School of Law.

 - He has obtained the highest ranking (Proctor) from the Maritime Law Association of the United States.

-- He has successfully prosecuted cases under the Jones Act, bringing fair and just compensation to sailors who were injured while performing their duties.
+- He has successfully prosecuted cases under the Jones Act, bringing fair and just compensation to those who were injured while performing their duties.

 - Richard Serpe has years of experience in protecting the rights of injured seamen; He knows how the insurers of commercial vessels will do everything they can to minimize their financial liability, even if it is at the expense of decent treatment for the injured.